quarto-dev/quarto-vscode/README.md

 VS Code extension for the [Quarto](https://quarto.org) scientific and technical publishing system.
 This extension provides language support for Quarto `.qmd` files, including:

 - Syntax highlighting for markdown and embedded languages
-- Commands and key-bindings for running cells and selected line(s)
 - Completion for embedded languages (e.g. Python, R, Julia, LaTeX, etc.)
 - Completion and diagnostics for project files and document/cell options
+- Commands and key-bindings for running cells and selected line(s)
-- Quarto panel for contextual help, image preview, and math preview.
+- Assist panel for contextual help, image preview, and math preview.
 - Code snippets for common markdown constructs
 - Code folding and document outline for navigation within documents
 - Workspace symbol provider for navigation across project files